adenomyxoma (s) (noun)

 , adenomyxosarcomas (pl)

-A tumor containing glandular and myxomatous component: An adenomyxosarcoma is a.malignan tumor which is comprised of mucous and sarcomatous matter in addition to glandular elements.
+A tumor containing glandular and myxomatous components: An adenomyxosarcoma is a malignant tumor which is comprised of mucous and sarcomatous matter in addition to glandular elements.

 An order of rhizopod protozoans that includes the slime molds when they are regarded as animals: The Mycetozoa

 is the designation for slime molds that show both animal and plant characteristics during their life span.
 The slime molds are peculiar protists that normally take the form of amoebae, but under certain conditions develop fruiting bodies that release spores, superficially similar to the sporangia of fungi.

 They should not be confused with true molds, which are actually fungi.
 Although cosmopolitan in distribution, they are usually small and rarely noticed.
 There are several different groups.

 1. A disease caused by decreased activity of the thyroid gland in adults and characterized by dry skin, swellings around the lips and nose, mental deterioration, and a subnormal basal metabolic rate.

 2. A dry, waxy type of swelling (nonpitting edema) with abnormal deposits of mucin (complex protein present in mucus) in the skin (mucinosis, condition in which mucin is present in the skin in excessive amounts, or in abnormal distribution) and other tissues, associated with hypothyroidism.

 The facial changes are distinctive, with swollen lips and thickened nose.